ashokvytla/fire/README.md

 <img src="https://github.com/FireProjects/fire/blob/master/docs/Workflow.png"/>

+Data is passed from one node to another as Spark DataFrame.

 Nodes can be:

 * **Starting nodes** which are mainly data nodes and produce data for the rest of the nodes to act upon.